BITSS/ACRE/docs/02-scope.md

 </table>

-### Read and summarize the paper {#read-sum}
+### Read and summarize the paper. {#read-sum}

-Depending on the duration of the exercise, it is recommended to create a short summary of the paper to reproduce, written in the reproducers own words.
-This serves two purposes: reminder of the key elements to focus for the reproduction, and demonstrating understanding.
+Depending on how much time you have, we recommend that you write a short summary of the paper.
+This will help remind you of the key elements to focus on for the reproduction, and to demonstrate your understanding of the paper (for yourself and potentially for the original author).

-Read the paper and write a two-page summary: focus on what is the main question the paper answers, its methodology and data sources.
+Read the paper and write a two-page summary, answering the following: What is the main question the paper attempts to answer?
+What methodologies doe is employ?
+What data sources do the authors use?

-### Declare scope of the exercise
+### Declare scope of the exercise.

-Declare if assessment will be about all or main output, and if it aims to start from raw data, or analytic data.
-See definitions of these concepts below.
+Declare if your assessment will be of all of the paper’s results (**complete**) or just the **main results**, and if you will aim to start with **raw data** or **processed data**.
+Find definitions of these concepts below.

 ADD description that scoping involves chosing paper, output and level of depth to improve.
 Given output assessment is all the way to raw data.
 But improvement and robustness should be limited to the amount of time is provided for the excercise.

-#### Reproduction margins
+#### Define your reproduction margins.

-##### Extensive margin: outputs to reproduced {#outputs}
+##### Define the *extensive margin*: outputs to reproduced {#outputs}

-[COMPLETE]
-Number of output
+Define whether you will attempt to reproduce all of your chosen paper’s results or just the main results.
+  - **Complete**: A successful complete reproduction obtains all of the same estimates presented in the chosen paper.
+This includes tables, figures, and inline estimates, both in the main body of the paper and the appendices.
+  - **Main results**: A successful reproduction of main results obtains the same estimates as those highlighted in the chosen paper’s abstract, introduction, or conclusion.
+If no estimate is highlighted, you should choose the main result and declare it at the beggining of the reproduction.

-###### Types of output:
+###### Describe the types of output.

+Broadly describe the outputs you will attempt to reproduce.

   - **Tables:** Describe how to cite record location.
   - **Figures:**  ADD
   - **In-line:**  ADD

-##### Intensive margin: depth of reproduction in terms of original data {#intensive}
+##### Define the *intensive margin*: depth of reproduction in terms of original data. {#intensive}

- - **Raw data:** A data set is considered to be raw, if it corresponds to the a unmodified file that was obtained by the authors from the sources cited in the paper.
-The only possible modification that can be made to raw data, without changing its category to processed data, is that of deleting personally identifiable information.
+ - **Raw data** sets are unmodified files obtained by the authors from the sources cited in the paper.
+Raw data from which personally identifiable information (PII) has been removed is still considered raw.
+All other modifications to raw data make it *processed*.

- - **Processed data:** a raw data set that has gone through any transformation should be defined as processed data.
-Processed data can be separated into intermediate data and analytic data.
+ - **Processed data** are raw data sets that have gone through any transformation other than the removal of PII.
+There are two kinds of processed data:
-      - *Intermediate data:* a processed dataset is defined as intermediate if it is not directly used as final input for an analysis in the final paper (including appendix).
+      - *Intermediate data* are not directly used as final input for analyses presented in the final paper (including appendices).
 Intermediate data should not contain direct identifiers.
-      - *Analytic data:* data will be defined as analytic if it will be used as the last input in the workflow, to produce a statistic displayed in the final paper (including the appendix).
+      - *Analytic data* is used as the final input in a workflow in order to produce a statistic displayed in the paper (including appendices).

-###### How to classify a data set?
+###### Classifying a data set
-To classify a data set as **raw** you can use some of the following strategies:
+A data set may be classified as **raw** if it fits any of the following criteria:

- - Check if the data is stored in a folder labeled as "raw"
+ - The data is stored in a folder or file labeled as “raw”.
- - Check if the file name has the word "raw" in some part of it
- - Verify that the data set is not the output of any code script in the reproduction materials
+ - The data set is not the output of any code script in the reproduction materials.
- - Verify that the same file can be independently obtained from the data source cited in the paper
+ - The same data file can be independently obtained from the data source cited in the paper.

-To classify a data set as **analytic** you can use some of the following strategies:
+A data set may be classified as **analytic** if it fits any of the following criteria:

- - Check if the data is stored in a folder denominated as "analytic" or "analysis"
+ - The data is stored in a folder or file labeled as “analytic” or “analysis.”
- - Check if the file name has the word "analytic" or "analysis" in some part of it
- - Verify that the data set is the last input required to produce some of the output (formatted or unformatted) of the paper
+ - The data set is the last input required to produce some of the output (formatted or unformatted) of the paper.

 ## Sample strategies for scoping